More Posts

 Today, AI is the most revolutionary technology being developed.
-It can be utilized to assist doctors in early diagnosis of diseases, as well as allowing individuals to get information in their native language, allowing people, companies, and communities to maximize their potential.
+It can be utilised to assist doctors in early diagnosis of diseases, as well as allowing individuals to get information in their native language, allowing people, companies, and communities to maximise their potential.
 It also opens up new possibilities that have the potential to significantly improve the lives of billions.

 On Monday, Google announced a new chatbot, called “Bard,” which is thought to be an effort to challenge the recent success of ChatGPT.